A problem has occurred

 If you are heading out and you’ve decided not to drink – or just want to drink less – avoid getting into a cycle of rounds.
 They can mean you face pressure to change your choice of drink or have more than you’d planned.
 Offer to buy the snacks instead!

-Drinkaware aims to chance the UK’s drinking habits for the better.
+Drinkaware aims to change the UK’s drinking habits for the better.
 This website is packed full of useful tools, including a unit and calorie counter and advice on professional support.

-One You Lincolnshire is county’s healthy living service.
-It includes a Drink Less programme and the One You Lincolnshire app which can help track alcohol consumption.
+One You Lincolnshire is the county’s healthy living service.
+It includes a Drink Less programme and the Drink Less App which can help track alcohol consumption.
 The programme also offers advice on smoking and weight loss.